 I took an 8 hour day bus to Huaraz and was greeted by rain and cold weather when I arrived at 10pm (lovely!), I gave myself a day to re acclimatise and just walk around the town as is suggested as Huaraz is at 3100m and for the last week or so I had been at sea level.
 Huaraz itself is just a very local town, there are a few hostels and nice places to eat for tourists- I stayed at Aklipo hostel for 20soles/£4 but there’s really not that much to do, it’s just a base for avid hikers.

-The following day I set off on my trip to the glacier.
-The bus journey there was roughly 3 hours with a few stops to get some coca tea to help with the altitude.
+The following day I set off on my day trip to the glacier from Huaraz.
+The bus journey from Huaraz was roughly 3 hours with a few stops to get some coca tea to help with the altitude.
 As we got closer we started to see snow capped mountains and started to climb higher and higher.

 Getting out of the bus where you start walking I could feel the height and the cold!
 The glacier and this point is roughly 5000m which is the highest I have been so far!

 The walk to the glacier is only 2km which is nothing at lower altitudes but at that height and with some inclines on the path it definitely is hard!